30+ Healthy Snacks for Teens (+ 85 Easy Snack Ideas List)

 - Avocado toast

-- Sweet potatoes baked in the microwave and topped with shredded cheese
+- Sweet potatoes baked in the microwave and topped with shredded cheese or parmesan cheese

 - Mini pizza on an English muffin (build with pizza sauce and shredded mozzarella)